Natacha Valla: Career

 Valla started her career as an economist at the European Central Bank in 2001.
-In 2008, Valla was appointed executive director at Goldman Sachs Global Economic Research, focusing on the study of the eurozone.
-From 2014 to 2016, she was deputy director of CEPII, the main French think tank in international economy according to the World Economic Forum, before joining the European Investment Bank in 2016 as head of Policy Strategy division.
-During this period, she was also a permanent member of the Conseil d'Analyse Economique, part of the scientific committee of the ACPR, the French Banking Regulatory Body.
+In 2008, Valla was appointed executive director at Goldman Sachs Global Economic Research, focusing on the study of the Eurozone.
+From 2014 to 2016, she was deputy director of Centre d'Etudes Prospectives et d'Informations Internationales (CEPII), the main French think tank in international economy according to the World Economic Forum, before joining the European Investment Bank in 2016 as head of Policy Strategy division.
+During this period, she was also a permanent member of the Conseil d'Analyse Économique, part of the scientific committee of the French Prudential Supervision and Resolution Authority (ACPR), the French banking regulatory body.
 She was appointed Deputy Director General of the European Central Bank in 2018.
+In 2021, she joined Lazard as senior advisor, and was appointed president of Conseil National de Productivité in 2022.

 Academic career

 Valla has published research on numerous subjects in the field of international finance, monetary and applied macro-economics.
 She was a fellow at the Paris School of Economics and a member of the French Société d'Economie Politique.
 She is also co-author of a textbook of financial macroeconomics and has taught at the University of Florence, the University of Paris Dauphine, HEC and Sciences Po.
 She currently teaches at New York University in Abu Dhabi.